La Morte di Cesare (“The Death of Caesar”), painted by Vincenzo Camuccini (1805). Galleria Nazionale d’Arte Moderna, Rome, Italy.

 The day began with rituals meant to honor Jupiter, which occurred as follows.
 A white lamb known as the ovis idulis, which had been specifically set aside for this ritual, would be brought to the Temple of Jupiter to be sacrificed.
 The person who actually brought the lamb to the temple was none other than the flamen dialis, the high priest of the cult of Jupiter.
 The lamb was escorted down the Via Sacra, the route of holy rites, towards the temple, which stood on the Capitoline Hill (“Be Aware of the Ides of March – 4 Things to Know About the Infamous Day”).

-As the poet Ovid explains, March 15 was a day for fun and leisure, a day to get away from the rush and hubbub of day-to-day life and take a breath of fresh air.
+As the poet Ovid explains, March 15 was a public holiday dedicated to fun and leisure, a day to get away from the rush and hubbub of day-to-day life and take a breath of fresh air.
 People would gather together in parks, fields, or along the banks of the Tiber River for picnics, sports, singing, dancing, and friendly company.
 It was also a day accompanied by some rather indulgent consumption of alcohol.

 “The people come and drink there, scattered on the grass, and every man reclines there with his girl.
 Some tolerate the open sky, a few pitch tents, and some make leafy huts out of branches, while others set reeds up, to form rigid pillars, and hang their outspread robes from the reeds.
 But they’re warmed by sun and wine, and pray for as many years as cups, as many as they drink.
 There you’ll find a man who quaffs Nestor’s years, a woman who’d age as the Sibyl, in her cups.
 There they sing whatever they’ve learnt in the theatres, beating time to the words with ready hands, and setting the bowl down, dance coarsely, the trim girl leaping about with streaming hair.
 Homecoming they stagger, a sight for vulgar eyes, and the crowd meeting them call them ‘blessed’”.
 (Ovid, Fasti, book 3, March 15)

-March 15 for the ancient Romans, just like April 15 for us, was a day that was dreaded by some Romans, and for nearly the same reasons.
-For them, March 15 was their deadline for paying their debts.
+However for some Romans, the arrival of March 15 was a day that was dreaded for the same reasons that many modern-day Americans dread the arrival of April 15.
+In ancient Rome, March 15 was the deadline for paying your debts.
 What happened if you if you were in ancient Rome and you didn’t pay your bills when your time ran out?
 I don’t even want to think about that (“Ides of March: What Is It?
 Why Do We Still Observe It?”).

 - Ovid, Fasti, book 3, March 15. https://www.poetryintranslation.com/PITBR/Latin/OvidFastiBkThree.php.